DelroyGayle/KoolAIChess/README.md

 ```
 Game.undo_stack[-1].add(to_square)
 ```
-When the function call is over, if the current set at the top of the Stack is not empty; then each coordinate in the Set has their Pawn Promotion attributes removed; which in effect, *undoes the Pawn Promotion* of each Pawn in question.
+When the function call is over, the following two operations take place.

+1) If the current set at the top of the Stack is not empty; then each coordinate in the Set has their Pawn Promotion attributes removed; which in effect, *undoes the Pawn Promotion* of each Pawn in question.

 ```
     if not Game.undo_stack[-1]: